 In Wisconsin, you can cancel a timeshare contract:

 - within five business days from the date you sign the contract (up until midnight on the fifth business day), or

-- until five business days after you receive the timeshare disclosure statement, whichever is later (Wis.
+- until five business days after you receive the timeshare disclosure statement (and all amendments and supplements to the statement), whichever is later (Wis.
 Stat. § 707.47(2)).

 The right to cancel cannot be waived (Wis.
 Stat. § 707.47(4)).